maxalmonte14/blog/en/20181001why-did-i-build-this-site.md

 ### Post-credits

 Well, I think that it's, those are the main reasons why I built this site, I will do my best to write some quality content and to contribute to the community as a writer, developer, and human being.
-Thanks for staying at this point!
+Thanks for staying this long!